 Cream tea was always some sort of reward, recompense for having waited hours for the wrong bus, or walked too many miles in the wrong direction.
 Then spying a tea room, we would go in.
-And they were always remarkably similar; too small with little dolls’ chairs and spindly tables and one harried, red-faced waitress with sweaty armpits and a tabard that could best be described as ‘snug’.
+And they were always remarkably similar: too small with little dolls’ chairs and spindly tables and one harried, red-faced waitress in a tabard that could best be described as ‘snug’.

 A scone for a cream tea

 Adapted from Rachel Allen, Bake

 500g (1lb 2 oz) light Italian 00 flour or plain flour